yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/_index.md

 showAsideToc: true
 ---

-The `WITH` clause (sometimes known as the _common table expression_) can be used as part of a `SELECT` statement, an `INSERT` statement, an `UPDATE` statement, or a `DELETE` statement.
+The `WITH` clause can be used as part of a `SELECT` statement, an `INSERT` statement, an `UPDATE` statement, or a `DELETE` statement.
 For this reason, the functionality is described in this dedicated section.

 {{< tip title="Download a zip of WITH clause demonstration scripts" >}}